 The OKCupid dating website holds a great deal of information in its database about heterosexual male users and their views on women and sexual consent.
 All that’s required to access this data is a female profile, which anyone can easily create.
-The dating site collects most of this data through multiple-choice questions, and one answer stands out: “A no is just a yes in disguise.”
+The dating site collects most of this data through multiple-choice questions, and one answer stands out: “A No is occasionally really a Yes in disguise.”

 The core of Yes in Disguise is a computer program that searches through local OkCupid profiles to find people who have chosen that particular answer and downloads a curated sample of their data.
 The data is used to produce a limited edition of trading cards that, through dissemination, dissolves the illusion of privacy and gives weight to these persistent attitudes.